German Catholic cardinal abandons medal over church abuse legacy | DW | 28.04.2021

 Incriminated were past officeholders but not Woelki himself, who then suspended two senior clerics for alleged breaches of duty.

-In all, Gercke identified 75 breaches traced to eight persons, including failure to disclose abuse and omissions in assisting victims.
+In all, Gercke identified 75 breaches traced to eight people, including failure to disclose abuse and omissions in assisting victims.

 Such failings have prompted widespread exits from congregations in Germany and strident calls by reformist women Catholics, including the priesthood be open to women.